chensxb97/ferryServiceVRP/README.md

-**Modelling the scheduling and routing of ferry service operations as a VRPTW**
+**Modelling the scheduling and routing of ferry service operations as a Vehicle Routing Problem with Time Windows with Simultaneous Delivery and Pickup**

 **Development Roadmap**
 1. Basic VRPTW Implementation (Done)